 - Once completed, the FBI will send you your FBI background check by mail and a PDF file by email.

-How to acquire the FBI background check apostille?
+How to acquire your FBI background check apostilled?

 By now, you already have your FBI background check.
 Awesome!
 The next step is to get the apostille.